maliMirkec/starter-project/README.md

 If you want to learn more about the project structure, jump to the [Structure section](#Structure).
 If you want to learn more about npm packages, jump to the [Packages section](#Packages).

+In case you want to update the project structure, you should update the SPRO config.
+[Learn more about SPRO here].

 ## Gulp tasks

 You should be able to run Gulp tasks now.
 In the `gulpfile.js` folder you could find all Gulp task files and configuration files.